edsu/inkdroid.org/_posts/2024-02-28-congressedits.md

 - wikipedia
 ---

 Ok, this is a blast from the past.
 Here are some rough notes for a conversation today with [Ernesto](http://gvptsites.umd.edu/calvo/) about how [congressedits](https://en.wikipedia.org/wiki/CongressEdits) worked, and Wikipedia data more generally.
 I couldn't summon the will to create a slidedeck, but I was taking some notes, and it seemed easiest to just drop them here.
-Ernesto does some amazing [work](https://ilcss.umd.edu/research) researching communication on the web and politics.
+Ernesto does some amazing [work](https://ilcss.umd.edu/research) studying the political dimensions of the web.

 This is really just a list of links to follow...